rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 Now that we enabled safe globals in the previous tutorial, the infrastructure is laid for adding the first real device drivers.
 We throw out the magic QEMU console and use a real UART now.
-Like real though embedded people do!
+Like real tough embedded people do!

 - A `DeviceDriver` trait is added for abstracting `BSP` driver implementations from kernel code.